UFDC-1 Sensor to Digital Transducer serial, SPI and I2C Interface (PDIL)

 • Available as PDIP, TQFP, MLF and DIE packages.

-Speed up development with the EVAL-UFDC1 evaluation board with RS232 interface.
+Speed up development and start with the EVAL-UFDC1 evaluation board with RS232 interface.

 Applications: Physical, chemical and biosensors, smart sensors, virtual instruments, capacitive sensing, frequency, rpm speed measurement